henrypugh/agents/README.md

 ### Implementation Details

 1. **Server Management Tools**
-   - The `Conversation` adds special server management tools to the LLM
+   - The `ServerManagementHandler` creates special server management tools for the LLM
    - These tools allow the LLM to list, connect to, and use servers

 2. **Server Discovery**